CLASS OF 2024: Suha celebrates a mind-blowing achievement

 Graduates are encouraged to keep in touch with the Alumni team and take advantage of a range of benefits and support on offer to them including a discount for Postgraduate study and opportunities to benefit from volunteering and career advice.

-Find out more about School of Sport courses on the website or visit one of our Open Days for more information about studying at the University.
+Find out more about courses in the School of Psychology on the website or visit one of our Open Days for more information about studying at the University.

 To find out more about graduate success, check out the Every Story Has a Start web page which showcases our exceptional alumni across the globe doing incredible things.
 High achievers from the worlds of literature, business, sport, film and the arts feature, sharing how their lives and careers have developed since their days studying with us.